PMBOK® Guide Concept of the Project Life Cycle

 Determining these elements will take a project from start to finish.
-It provides a systematic, timely, and controlled process that benefits a project’s stakeholders.
+These project controls provide a systematic and timely process that benefits a project’s stakeholders.
 This helps PMs define what needs to be accomplished before moving onto the next phase of a project.

 5 Phases of Project Management